 We have trained advocates to help victims, survivors, or those affected by sexual assault, domestic violence, and stalking.
 We offer confidential and nonjudgmental on-campus advocacy to help you through the process of healing.
 This includes support, education, resources, and referrals.
 We help empower students and staff to make their own choices by providing options and support for their decisions.

-- Advocacy Support Response Team Against Violence (ASERTAV) – This group is dedicated to raising awareness about interpersonal violence, including, but not limited to, sexual assault, rape, domestic violence, dating violence, and stalking, throughout the UNLV community.
-It is our hope that, through education and awareness, the incidence of interpersonal violence can be drastically reduced.
+- Advocacy Support Response Team Against Violence (ASERTAV) – This coalition between campus and community agencies is dedicated to raising awareness about interpersonal violence throughout the UNLV community.
+A key goal of ASERTAV is providing training to faculty and staff on how to respond to student and peer disclosures of interpersonal violence.
 ASERTAV strives to coordinate a collaborative response to student, staff, and faculty members of our community who may have been affected by violence.
-Our goal is to communicate to survivors that they are not alone during their recovery by providing resources, support, advocacy, and education.

 - Students United for Reproductive Justice (SURJ) – This organization helps bring a voice to the reproductive justice movement on campus, including, but not limited to, women of color, immigrants, and sex workers.
-Protection and supporting rights such as the right to have safe, healthy, and realistic options involving reproduction, safe sex, and contraception.
+SURJ is devoted to protecting and supporting rights such as the right to have safe, healthy, and realistic options involving reproduction, safe sex, and contraception.